seovictoroque/extrator-url-sitemap/README.md

     total_pages = 190
     all_urls = []

-    # Loop para processar todas as páginas do sitemap
+    # Loop para processar todas as listas do sitemap
     for page in range(1, total_pages + 1):
         print(f"Processando sitemap {page}...")
         urls = extract_urls_from_sitemap(page)